Loading lesson…

 The big idea: AI makes dense papers approachable.
 Use it to scaffold understanding, then close the tab and re-explain the paper yourself.

-What is the core idea behind "Using Claude or Perplexity to Read a Paper"?
+What is the main idea of "Using Claude or Perplexity to Read a Paper"?

-Which best describes the scope of "Using Claude or Perplexity to Read a Paper"?
+Which action would help you apply "Using Claude or Perplexity to Read a Paper" responsibly?